naturallaw777/Sovran_SystemsOS/custom-add-ons_1.md

-## Custom Add-ons for your Sovran Pro
+## Custom Add-ons for your Sovran Pro or Sovran Pro Max

 Add-ons are extra features you can have installed before your Sovran Pro is shipped to you.